mhaskar/DNSStager/README.md

 * --domain: you can use this option to select the main domain you will use to handle the DNS requests for.

-* -- prefix: The prefix you want to use for the subdomain schema For example, if your main domain is `fakedns.live` you can specify the prefix as "cdn" for example so the generate domains will be a a pattern as the following:
+* -- prefix: The prefix you want to use for the subdomain schema For example, if your main domain is `fakedns.live` you can specify the prefix as "cdn" for example, So the generate domains will be a a pattern as the following:

   * `cdn0.fakedns.live`
   * `cdn1.fakedns.live`